Court of Appeal confirms that Universal Credit transitional scheme is discriminatory against the severely disabled

 - Related Practice Area(s):

-- Discrimination and Equality, Public Law, Human Rights
+- Discrimination and Equality, Public Law, Civil Liberties and Human Rights

 The Master of the Rolls, and Singh and Rose LJJ today handed down judgment in the joined appeals of TP, AR & SXC v SSWP.